For Optometrists

 The HPC Permit renewal fee of $120 is payable to the College of Health and Care Professionals of BC.

-If you are not renewing your HPC permit, you must provide written notification to the Registrar, no later than March 31, 2026.
-Please note that an optometric health profession corporation whose permit is not renewed on or before March 31, 2026, will cease to be an optometric health profession corporation as of April 1, 2026.
+If you choose to not renew your HPC permit, you must provide written notification to the Registrar, no later than March 31, 2026.

 Reinstatement